needle-mirror/com.unity.collab-proxy/Documentation~/StartPlasticForUnity.md

-# Getting started with Plastic SCM for Unity (beta)
+# Getting started with Plastic SCM for Unity

 **Note**: Plastic SCM for Unity is available via the Version Control package in the Unity Package Manager.